 Deep Hollow Print is an award-winning letterpress printshop and graphic design business operated by Laura MacDonald in Nova Scotia's Annapolis Valley.
 Laura learned the art of letterpress printing during her time at Gaspereau Press in Kentville, Nova Scotia and Hatch Show Print in Nashville, Tennessee.
 She prints on a 1930s-era Vandercook No. 3 cylinder press using antique wood type and original carved linoblocks.
-Deep Hollow Print specializes in gig posters, but is able to take on a range of custom letterpress orders, as well as digital graphic design work.

 2017 East Coast Music Award for Graphic/Media Artist of the Year